The Pulse of K-Entertainment

 The concert calendar shows the demand is real

 The bookings back up the thesis.
 The Korea Times reported that Deep Purple, Daniel Caesar, Post Malone, HONNE, and Kodaline are all part of Korea’s 2026 concert pipeline, with dates spread across Incheon, Goyang, and Seoul as promoters look for any workable scale.
-Maeil Business added another piece of the picture by reporting that Paradise City wants to push Yeongjongdo as a music-performance hub after Deep Purple’s Korea return and ahead of Asian Pop Festival 2026.
+According to Maeil Business, Paradise City wants to push Yeongjongdo as a music-performance hub after Deep Purple's Korea return and ahead of Asian Pop Festival 2026.
 This is where the story gets more interesting than simple tour routing.
 Korea is not only hosting foreign artists.
 Korea is packaging them inside venues, resort complexes, and promotional settings designed to make a show feel like a regional cultural event.
 We have already seen HITKULTR cover Korea’s wider festival buildout in our report on Fanomenon and Korea’s festival ambitions, and this global-artist wave fits that same expansion story.

 The venue crunch is the giveaway